mattermost-community/mattermost-app-trello/README.md

 $ npm run dev
 ```

-### Run the local development environment with docker
+### Run the local development environment with Docker

 * You need to have Docker installed.
 You can find the necessary steps to install Docker for the following operating systems: